-Decorative fixtures are now available that can produce the same light output as standard commercial fixtures.
+Decorative LED fixtures are now available that can produce the same light output as standard commercial fixtures.
+The same LED boards that are used in more industrial fixtures are now made to fit inside the decorative style.
 The fixtures fit in well with architectural surroundings and are perfect for downtown district areas, parks, and on pathways and residential areas.

 Since LED fixtures use less power, the solar that is needed to power the fixtures is less.
 And since the fixtures are brighter with a larger lighting pattern, the number of fixtures required for an application is less.
 This lowers the cost of the overall project and provides an even faster payback period for going solar.